Medical expert of the article

 Immunity

-Lymphocytic choriomeningitis is widespread almost everywhere, including in Russia.
-Lymphocytic choriomeningitis - zooanthroponosis.
+Lymphocytic choriomeningitis is widespread almost everywhere, including Russia.
+Lymphocytic choriomeningitis is a zoonotic disease.
 The main host of the virus is gray house mice, sometimes Syrian hamsters and voles.
-A person can be infected from infected animals by aerosol and alimentary route, and also through the bites of gamasid mites.
-A direct damaging effect of the virus is observed in humans.
-It multiplies in the lymph nodes, from where it spreads throughout the reticuloendothelial tissue (the system of mononuclear phagocytes), causing damage to the capillaries, impaired their permeability and extensive hemorrhages.
-The incubation period is 6-7 days; clinically lymphocytic choriomeningitis occurs as an influenza-like disease, sometimes with a picture of aseptic meningitis or meningoencephalitis.
-It is accompanied by leuko- and thrombocytopenia.
+Humans can become infected from infected animals through aerosols and alimentary routes, as well as through the bites of gamasid mites.
+The virus has a direct damaging effect on humans.
+It multiplies in the lymph nodes, from where it spreads throughout the reticuloendothelial tissue (the mononuclear phagocyte system), causing damage to capillaries, impaired permeability, and extensive hemorrhages.
+The incubation period is 6-7 days; clinically, lymphocytic choriomeningitis occurs as a flu-like disease, sometimes with a picture of aseptic meningitis or meningoencephalitis.
+It is accompanied by leukopenia and thrombocytopenia.
 As a rule, it proceeds favorably and ends with complete recovery.
 There is evidence of a possible teratogenic effect of the LHM virus on the fetus during intrauterine infection.

-Laboratory diagnosis of arena virus infections
+Laboratory diagnostics of arenavirus infections

-Treatment of arena virus infections
+Treatment of arenavirus infections